-Town officials believe Mass Medi Spa is no longer planning to build that dispensary, and the reason might be the legalization of recreational marijuana that Massachusetts residents voted for in November 2016 coupled with the fact that Norwell, Massachusetts residents voted locally to ban recreational marijuana sales.
+In the case of Mass Medi Spa, city officials told The Patriot Ledger that the payment was part of an agreement that the town reached with Mass Medi Spa before its license was granted in February 2016.
+Town officials believed Mass Medi Spa decided not to build its dispensary in Norwell, and the reason might have been the legalization of recreational marijuana that Massachusetts residents voted for in November 2016 coupled with the fact that Norwell, Massachusetts residents had voted locally to ban recreational marijuana sales.

-In fact, regulations have already been passed to prevent recreational sales in the town.
-In other words, Norwell has created an environment where even medical marijuana sales are challenging while the next town over might be a whole lot easier and less expensive to do business.
+In fact, regulations had already been passed to prevent recreational sales in the town.
+In other words, Norwell created an environment where even medical marijuana sales are challenging while the next town over might be a whole lot easier and less expensive to do business.

 Local Fees and Regulations Can Make or Break a Marijuana Business

 Norwell isn’t the only town in Massachusetts that charges marijuana businesses excessive fees to operate within its borders.
-Last year, a dispensary in Worcester, agreed to pay the town $450,000 over three years and $200,000 every year after that.
+In 2016, a dispensary in Worcester, agreed to pay the town $450,000 over three years and $200,000 every year after that.
 At the same time, a dispensary in Springfield was negotiating with city officials on a deal that would pay 7% of the dispensary’s revenue plus an annual $50,000 donation to the city’s police department.

 Who Pays the Price?

-Ultimately, it’s consumers who pay the price for these extortionate fees, taxes, and regulations – both figuratively and literally.
-First, patients and consumers have less access to the medical marijuana they need when businesses have too many financial and regulatory burdens to overcome in order to operate within a municipality.
+Ultimately, it’s consumers who pay the price for extortionate fees, taxes, and regulations.
+First, patients and consumers have less access to the medical and/or recreational marijuana they want and need when businesses have too many financial and regulatory burdens to overcome in order to operate within a municipality.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.